 1. The Agency may award tax credits remaining from the geographic set-asides to the next highest scoring eligible new construction application(s) in the East, Central, and West regions and/or one or more eligible rehabilitation applications.
 The Agency may also carry forward any amount of tax credits to the next year.

+2. [Reserved for 2023]

-2. An owner returning a valid allocation of 2018 tax credits between December 1, 2020 and December 31, 2020 will receive an allocation of the same amount of 2021 tax credits if:
+An owner who received an award of 9% tax credits in 2019 or 2020 is eligible to receive an allocation of 2022 tax credits equal to or less than the amount of the original tax credits awarded to the project.
+The Owner must request an allocation of 2022 credits between October 1, 2021 and December 31, 2021.
+The allocation will not count against the 2022 Principal limit.

-the project has obtained a building permit and closed its construction loan,

-the owner pays a fee equal to the original allocation fee amount upon the return, and

-the project’s design is the same as approved at full application (other than changes approved by the Agency).

-None of the Principals for the returned project may be part of a 2021 application.
-Repeated use of this provision by a Principal may result in the Principal being considered not in good standing with the Agency.
+The following will apply to those owners requesting a new tax credit allocation:

+Owners will return their allocation for an allocation of 2022 tax credits.

+Projects must comply with the requirements in the Qualified Allocation Plan for the original allocation and all representations made in the original awarded application (unless otherwise waived by the Agency).

+Projects seeking additional credits will need to re-apply in the 2022 cycle.

 3. The Agency may make a forward commitment of the next year’s tax credits in an amount necessary to fully fund project(s) with a partial award or to any project application that was submitted in a prior year if such application meets all the minimum requirements of the Plan.
 In the event that credits are returned or the state receives credits from the national pool, the Agency may elect to carry such credits forward, make an award to any project application (subject only to the nonprofit set aside), or a combination of both.

 DEADLINES, APPLICATION AND FEES